What Is a Corporate Identity Manual? 7 Steps to Make One

 First of all, it is the ideal way to ensure consistency in the use of your company’s image.
 The manual will specify all the details of how to use and how not to use the image.

-On the other hand, it is an excellent way to save time when designing a promotional piece or any other artwork for the brand.
+It’s a great time-saving tool for brand artwork and promotions.
 The manual is the reference document par excellence that should be shared with any graphic design agency, designer and even associates who are going to create artwork with your brand:

 - Pieces for social networks,